cytechmobile/radicle-planning-boards/CONTRIBUTING.md

 #### Nuxt UI

-We have access to plenty of well-defined and accessible vue components from `@nuxt/ui` and [use them like this](https://ui.nuxt.com/elements/button#link):
+We have access to plenty of well-defined and accessible vue components from `@nuxt/ui` and can use them [like this](https://ui.nuxt.com/elements/button#link):

 ```vue
 <UButton to="https://ui.nuxt.com/elements/button#link" target="_blank">I'm a button</UButton>